SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here:  (no filters; all years)
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters; publishing year = last 5 years): https://www.webofscience.com/wos/woscc/summary/e859b1f4-bfb4-4f2c-80b4-5b23826d9aed-a830b02a/relevance/1

 ## 2. General notes